WebCaret/Docker/Drupal8/README.md

 ## Usage

-* Clone this repository: git clone https://github.com/drubb/docker-drupal-lamp70.git
+* Clone this repository, and copy the Drupal8 folder.
 * Make adjustments to Dockerfile and config files, if needed, e.g. for localization, git user, mail server, ...
 * Add your ssh keys to .ssh folder, if needed for connections to external servers, e.g. repos
 * Optionally, create and populate a web root for your project files, e.g. 'www'